GUDHI/gudhi-devel/src/cython/doc/rips_complex_user.rst

 | :doc:`rips_complex_user`                  | :doc:`rips_complex_ref`                                              |
 +-------------------------------------------+----------------------------------------------------------------------+

-The `Rips complex <https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_complex>`_ is a simplicial complex defined as the clique complex of a graph.
-The graph is defined on a set of points with one vertex for each point and an edge between any 2 points, of weight (aka filtration value) the distance between the 2 points.
-This graph (and thus the complex) can be restricted to edges shorter than some threshold, to reduce its size.
+The `Rips complex <https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_complex>`_ is a simplicial complex that generalizes proximity (ε-ball) graphs to higher dimensions.
+The vertices correspond to the input points, and a simplex is present if and only if its diameter is smaller than some parameter α.
+Considering all parameters α defines a filtered simplicial complex, where the filtration value of a simplex is its diameter.
+The filtration can be restricted to values α smaller than some threshold, to reduce its size.

 The input discrete metric space can be provided as a point cloud plus a distance function, or as a distance matrix.

-When creating a simplicial complex from the graph, `RipsComplex` inserts the graph into the data structure, and then expands the simplicial complex (adds the simplices corresponding to cliques) when required.
+When creating a simplicial complex from the graph, `RipsComplex` first builds the graph and inserts it into the data structure.
+It then expands the simplicial complex (adds the simplices corresponding to cliques) when required.
 The expansion can be stopped at dimension `max_dimension`, by default 1.

 A vertex name corresponds to the index of the point in the given range (aka. the point cloud).